ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/create-map-index.markdown

                           The Analyzer is set in the _'Indexing'_ dropdown.
 The default analyzer is a simple case-insensitive analyzer.

   * `Highlighting` - Set to _'Yes'_ to enable [Highlighting](../../../indexes/querying/highlighting).
 Requires
                      Storage to be set to 'Yes'.
-In the advanced options Indexing needs to be set to 'Search' and Term Vector set to 'WithPositionsAndOffsets'.
+In the advanced options, Indexing needs to be set to 'Search' and Term Vector set to 'WithPositionsAndOffsets'.

   * `Suggestions` -  Setting _'Suggestions'_ will allow you to query what the user probably meant to ask about. i.e. spelling errors.